 For further information on visa requirements please visit the German Federal Foreign Office’s website.

-The FUBiS orientation meeting is taking place on the day after the official arrival day of the respective terms.
+In summer, the FUBiS orientation meeting takes place on the first Sunday of the respective terms.
 In Term I, the dates for the orientation meeting vary.
 At the orientation meeting, you will receive important information about the program and your courses.
 Therefore, you should make sure that you arrive in Berlin on the official day of arrival (usually the day before the orientation) at the latest.

 Berlin has many transportation connections: you can arrive by plane, train, bus or car.

-Berlin has two airports which are served by many international airlines.
-Both airports are situated in or just outside of Berlin and are well integrated into the city’s public transportation system.
+Berlin has one airport which is served by many international airlines.
+It is situated on the outskirts of Berlin and is well integrated into the city’s public transportation system.

-Berlin-Tegel (TXL) is the mostly popular airport and is located in the north-western part of the city.
+- Berlin Brandenburg (BER) is the largest regional airport and is located in the south eastern part of the city.
 International long-distance flights usually land here.

 Numerous coach lines from different German and European cities arrive at Berlin´s Central Bus Station Terminal (ZOB) and other stops in the city.